Boroughs | Ealing

 • Investing £250k in high street improvements and events and activities to boost footfall from Ealing’s allocation from the UKSPF.

-• Launched ‘Good for Ealing’ the council’s new Inward Investment programme in 2022 to work in partnership with new and existing investors, major businesses and promote opportunity sites within the borough in order to deliver change and make Ealing a more attractive destination to live, work and visit.
+• Launched ‘Good for Ealing’ the council’s new Inward Investment programme to work in partnership with new and existing investors and major businesses and the new Investors Portal to match investors with vacant units and opportunity sites within the borough.

 Connor McDonagh